-The purpose of quality control inspections is to assure that all defects were identified in the original inspection, and that repairs were completed at an acceptable level of craftsmanship and within an acceptable time frame
+The purpose of quality control inspections is to assure that all defects were identified in the original inspection, and that repairs were completed and within an acceptable time frame.

 Quality Control Inspections of CMHA owed property will be conducted by the Modernization & Maintenance Supervisor (M&MS), or his/her designee.
 These inspections will be conducted as deemed necessary by the M&MS to maintain high performance under the physical inspection indicator for PHAS.